Honor the Earth ordered to pay $750,000 in civil suit

 Bonnie Clairmont, who worked at the Tribal Law and Policy Institute, and Campbell also attended the meeting.
 Clairmont and Stevens-Hunter are well-known and respected Native activists who have worked for decades to eliminate sexual violence in Native communities.

-At the meeting, the two advocates told LaDuke and Campbell about an incident that happened in 2012, at a MIWSAC gathering at White Earth.
+The civil complaint states that at the meeting, the two advocates told LaDuke and Campbell about an incident that allegedly happened in 2012, at a MIWSAC gathering at White Earth.
 Clairmont was present for this gathering.
 The gathering included a gift-giving ceremony, and Dahl was a participant in the ceremony.

+But one mother at the gathering stood up and publicly refused to accept the gift.

+She told those present that Dahl had allegedly sexually abused her son when he was 15 and too young to consent to sexual acts.
+After the gathering, many organizations stopped working with Dahl, and more stories came out, according to the civil complaint.

 ADVERTISEMENT